kaytwo/website/_includes/research.md

-I conduct research on the socio-technical aspects of cybersecurity.
-My current work includes analysis of gains and losses due to undesirable activity on the Internet, investigating human factors in effective Internet security mechanisms, and building new technological primitives with the goal of increasing the practical security and privacy of Internet users.
+I conduct data-driven research on the socio-technical aspects of cybersecurity.
+This research includes characterizing the shifting long-term privacy needs of Internet users, better understanding the extent to which deep learning threatens user security and privacy on the web, as well as the practical impact of security-centric tools like Single Sign-On and VPNs for users and non-users alike.

 I am very interested in new collaborations, motivated students, and lively conversation regarding security research - please reach out via email or